adamsimonini/covid-trends-backend/README.md

 - ![confirm containers are running](images/docker-ps-example.png)

-4. The API, postgres database, and pgAdmin (Postgres GUI) should now be running.
+4. The API, postgres database, and pgAdmin (Postgres GUI) should now be running each in their own containers.
 Visit pgAdmin by visiting [localhost:5433/browser/](http://localhost:5433/browser/)

+5. Due to Docker bind mounting specified in the docker-compose.yml, there is no need to remake Docker images or restart the server during development.
+Change to API endpoints and routing within ./app should be reflected automatically.

-## **Retrospective**
+## **Q&A**

 1. **Did you choose to use an ORM or raw SQL?
 Why?**
-   I am aiming to use raw SQL within Flask.
-I hate the limited documentation of ORMs, along with the abstrction that ORMs produce.
-They prevent me from solidifying my understand of SQL.
-I would rather struggle with SQL and move slowly, than move quickly but be doomed to reading obscure forum posts on troubleshooting ORM issues.
+   Flask was initially chosen as a microserver framework.
+I also wished to avoid ORMs with Flask.
+Quickly, after doing some research, it became apparent that avoid ORMs was not going to be possible, and that I would have to embrace them.
+In order to get better documentation and community support, I decided to change to Django.
+It's more opinionated than Flask, which means documentation is less fragmented.

 2. **What future improvements are in store, if any?** n/a